Cloudac7/deepmd-kit_docker/README.md

 [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit#run-md-with-native-code) is a deep learning package for many-body potential energy representation, optimization, and molecular dynamics.

 This docker project is set up to simplify the installation process of DeePMD-kit.
-And GPU support is added in this fork (`CUDA==9.0, CuDNN==7.0, NCCL==2.4.2`).
+And GPU support is added in this fork (`CUDA==9.0, CuDNN==7, NCCL==2.4.2`).

-Because of the error `/usr/bin/ld: warning: libcuda.so.1` could not be solved for Tensorflow 1.8, in this fork the version is updated to 1.12.
+Because of the error `/usr/bin/ld: warning: libcuda.so.1` could not be solved properly for tensorflow 1.8, in this fork the version is updated to 1.12.
 The solution to the error is `ln -s /usr/local/cuda/lib64/stubs/libcuda.so /usr/local/cuda/lib64/stubs/libcuda.so.1 && LD_LIBRARY_PATH=/usr/local/cuda/lib64/stubs:${LD_LIBRARY_PATH}`.

+But another issue appeared when add `/usr/local/cuda/lib64/stubs` to `$LD_LIBRARY_PATH` from `ENV` flag, so it is exported only when necessary.

 Thanks to @[TimChen314](https://github.com/TimChen314) for the inital creation of this docker project.

 Thanks to @[frankhan91](https://github.com/frankhan91) for the maintainess and impression of the CPU version.
+(Which is stored in the CPU branch.)

 ## QuickStart